Swiftly Search Metadata with an Amazon S3 Serverless Architecture

 Amazon S3 stores and retrieves objects for a range of use cases, such as data lakes, websites, cloud-native applications, backups, archive, machine learning, and analytics.
 When you have an S3 bucket with thousands of files in it, how do you search for and find what you need?
 The object search box within the Amazon S3 user interface allows you to search by prefix, or you can search using Amazon S3 API’s LIST operation, which only returns 1,000 objects at a time.

 A common solution to this issue is to build an external index and search for Amazon S3 objects using the external index.
-The Indexing Metadata in Amazon Elasticsearch Service Using AWS Lambda and Python and Building and Maintaining an Amazon S3 Metadata Index without Servers blog posts show you how to build this solution with Amazon OpenSearch Service or Amazon DynamoDB.
+The Building and Maintaining an Amazon S3 Metadata Index without Servers blog post shows you how to build this solution with Amazon OpenSearch Service or Amazon DynamoDB.

 Our solution stores the external index in Amazon S3 and uses Athena to search the index.
 Athena makes it straightforward to search Amazon S3 objects without the need to manage servers or introduce another data repository.
 In the next section, we’ll talk about a few use cases where you can apply this solution.